AvaProtocol/OAK-docs/_docs/develop-custom-workflow.md

 ![recurring-delegations](../../assets/img/develop-custom-workflow/recurring-delegations.png)

-Using Polkadot.js of schedule indefinitely recurring delegations using Dynamic Dispatch
+<div class="figure-caption">Using Polkadot{.js} of schedule indefinitely recurring delegations using Dynamic Dispatch</div>

 Note that automation fees for indefinitely recurring tasks are calculated (in $TUR) and debited from the user's account each time the task is triggered.
 Tasks scheduled for a finite number of occurrences still require up-front payment for automation fees.